 Use Reliable Agents

-The quality of the AePS service point can impact your transaction experience.
-Choose agents who are trustworthy and have proper equipment.
+The quality of the AePS service point can affect your transaction experience.
+Choose agents who are trustworthy and have well-maintained equipment.

 - Look for authorised agents: Ensure the agent is officially authorised to provide AePS services.